sbalagan22/sbalagan22/README.md

 Here, you’ll find a variety of repositories where I tackle interesting problems, and build projects that reflect my skills and interests.

 📂 Projects
-I’m constantly working on new ideas, but here are a few highlights you’ll find here:

 	•	Web Development 🌐: Projects built using HTML, CSS, JavaScript, and more.
 	•	Automation Scripts 🔄: Python scripts and small tools to automate repetitive tasks.